All the Information You Need!

 We understand that your smile is as important to you as it is to us.
 In an effort to help our patients reach their dental needs both physically and financially, we will assist you in reaching a comfortable financial solution that will fit your situation and financial budget.

 Your dental insurance is a product designed by your employer.
 Your benefits are dictated by the choices your employer made within the cost of the coverage.
 We will do everything possible to maximize your insurance utilization; however, please do not let the lack of benefits dictate your desired or necessary treatment.
+Effective December 3, 2024, Smith Valley Smiles will no longer participate in the DHA (Dental Health Alliance)network but will continue to accept DHA insurances as an Out of Network provider.

 VISA, MASTERCARD, DISCOVER, CARECREDIT